 This is sure to boost demand as the Spanish economy begins its revival, and nowhere else will prices increase faster than in Barcelona.

-By the first quarter of 2017, prices for real estate (in terms of price per square metre) in Spain had fallen 42% when compared with their peak a decade earlier.
+By the first quarter of 2017, prices for real estate in Spain (in terms of price per square metre) had fallen 42% when compared with their peak a decade earlier.
 Since 2015, however, prices within the country have risen by close to three per cent.
 Let’s compare this Barcelona, whose prices fell 37% between the peak in 2007 and their bottom in quarter three of 2013.
 Since 2013 the average price per square metre of real estate in the Catalonian capital has jumped 39%, to €4,123 in early 2017.
 This makes the average price per metre in Barcelona 2.5 times more expensive than the Spanish average in 2017.
-Moreover, prices for property are rising six times faster than that of the national average, with still more room for increases.
+Moreover, prices for property for sale in Barcelona are rising six times faster than that of the national average, with still more room for increases.

-The monthly price of a square metre of Barcelona real estate stood at almost 18 euros at the end of 2016: 19% higher than pre-crisis levels (before 2008) and 57% higher than the bottom that was hit in 2013.
+The monthly price of a square metre of property for sale in Barcelona stood at almost 18 euros at the end of 2016: 19% higher than pre-crisis levels (before 2008) and 57% higher than the bottom that was hit in 2013.
 Just to illustrate this point further, from the end of 2015 to a year later, prices in the Catalonian capital rose 14%, with rates for rent increasing by 17%.

 After a fall in inhabitants between 2012 and 2014, Barcelona’s population has been increasing over the past few years by 0.4%, with the number hitting slightly over 1.6 million in 2016.
 This is in stark contrast to the population of Spain which has stopped its growth since 2012.
 This indicates that Spanish nationals, in addition to foreign citizens are coming to the city.